Solar power on houseboats

 Efficiency improvement

-The PowerRouter combines a new generation of inverters with a innovative battery manager in one single unit.
+The PowerRouter combines a new generation of inverters with an innovative battery manager in one single unit.
 This results in a set that optimizes the energy consumption that is generated by the solar panels on the roof.
 And optimizing is what it’s all about: the more efficient you use your energy, the less you need, and the longer a battery will keep all your devices running.
 All the energy that is not immediately used by the electric devices in your houseboat is stored in the batteries to be used later.

 Increase your self-consumption